sonic-net/SONiC/doc/Yang Model Guidelines.md

-### 9. Use IETF data types for leaf type first if applicable (RFC 6021) .
-Declare new type (say Sonic types) only if IETF type is not applicable.
-All Sonic Types must be part of same header type or common yang model.
+### 8. Use IETF data types for leaf type first if applicable (RFC 6021) .
+Declare new type (say SONiC types) only if IETF type is not applicable.
+All SONiC Types must be part of same header type or common YANG model.
 Example:
 ```
                     leaf SRC_IP {